A Light Signalling Approach to Node Grouping for Massive MIMO IoT Networks: Optimization

-We will now present the node grouping optimisation problem.
-We begin by detailing the system model and notation, and will then describe our mixed-integer programming optimisation formulation.
+We will now present the node grouping optimization problem.
+We begin by detailing the system model and notation, and will then describe our mixed-integer programming optimization formulation.
 The notation is summarised in Table~\ref{tab:notation}.